 ACT Natimuk is an arts organisation that drives and presents cultural activities in the west Victorian community of Natimuk and beyond.
 Originally established as the Arapiles Community Theatre in 1979 and presenting musical theatre, it has evolved over the past 20 years by extending its vision.
 It now supports and produces arts in a variety of genres – disciplines such as dance, visual arts, film, new media, projection, aerial performance and experimental works.

-Tracey Skinner, originally from Melbourne and now based in Natimuk has a background in multiple arts disciplines.
-Performing arts featured strongly in her earlier years, performing both in Victoria and overseas as a vocalist and dancer.
-She studied textile design, and worked as a costume creator and a self employed artist.
+Originally from Melbourne, Tracey has a background in multiple arts disciplines.
+Performing arts featured strongly in earlier years both studying and working in Melbourne, London and Japan as a vocalist and dancer.

-After serving on the ACT Natimuk committee for a number of years, she joined the organisation as a General Manager in 2020 and loves the multi-pronged approach she needs to apply to the role.
-She has managed multiple projects throughout this time, producing a number of events and is now well versed in organising events with the added challenges of COVID19 requirements.
+After serving on the ACT Natimuk committee for a number of years, she joined the organisation as a General Manager in 2020 and loves the multi-pronged approach she needs to apply to the role of General Manager.
+She has managed multiple projects throughout this time as a Producer, such as the Natimuk Open Studios Art Trail, the regular climbing film festival Goatfest, Program Coordinator for Frinj Trim in 2021 and Production Manager for the Nati Frinj Biennale 2022 and is well versed in organising events with the added challenges of any Covid19 requirements.

 Director, creative producer and performer Jillian Pearce established Natimuk based Y Space in 1999 to work with climbers and dancers to create unique performance events on high and iconic structures.